About Selby Abbey

 Over the next 500 years approximately 35 abbots led Selby Abbey, with constant additions being added to the structure.
 Over time, the abbey became one of the most renowned churches in England, with regular visits from kings and nobility, who often bestowed ornate gifts upon it.

-Unfortunately, as with so many other abbeys, following Henry VIII’s dissolution of the monasteries Selby Abbey found itself on the wrong side of history.
-Though the church building itself survived, Selby became a shadow of its former self and was left to slowly decay – with large parts of the structure, including the central tower, falling to ruin.
+Following Henry VIII’s dissolution of the monasteries, although the church building itself survived, Selby Abbey became a shadow of its former self and was left to slowly decay – with large parts of the structure, including the central tower, falling to ruin.

 However, the history and legacy of this great building led many to campaign for its restoration, and in the middle of the 19th century the church was repaired and reconstructed.
-Despite further fire damage in 1906, Selby Abbey was once again sympathetically restored leaving the building we now know, which still clings to its historic Norman roots.
+Despite further fire damage in 1906, Selby Abbey was once again sympathetically restored.

-Today, visitors can tour Selby Abbey when it is not in use for services and can explore the rich narrative of this historic church.
-In addition, the abbey is often used to host concerts and other performances from a host of renowned acts.
+Today, visitors can tour the Grade I listed Selby Abbey when it’s not in use for services and explore the rich narrative of this historic church.
+The abbey often hosts concerts and performances from a host of renowned acts, and is free to enter, open 10am-4pm daily.
+Free guided tours are available.

-It is worth noting that Selby Abbey is stillI an active place of worship and often has weddings and christenings taking place there.
-Currently a restoration programme is also underway.
+Selby Abbey is stillI an active place of worship and often has weddings and christenings taking place.
+A restoration programme is also underway.

 Discover the best historic sites in England, from Bodiam Castle to Beaulieu Abbey and more, includes an interactive map of English heritage attractions.